MichalMichniak/mini-FSML-projects/README.md

 | pitch | "W","S" |
 | yaw | "A","D" |

-- one_direction_perspective - Spining Cube with an atempt of implementation perspective
+- one_direction_perspective - Spining Cube with an atempt to implement perspective